 Mary works with a select handful of musicians to create intimate entertainment along a variety of themes that can be developed to suit concert series, festivals, parties, corporate and private events.

-With her long-time collaborator Philip Mayers, Mary has presented their SERIOUS CABARET performances at the Purcell Room, London and at the Aldeburgh and Cheltenham Festivals, as well as at the Concertgebouw in Amsterdam, The Theatre du Châtelet in Paris, Festival d’Ile de France, Fundación Juan March in Madrid, the Louisiana Museum in Denmark and at The Melbourne Recital Centre.
-Their programmes look at serious and not-so-serious composers’ flirtations with cabaret, theatre and jazz.
+Mary has presented her SERIOUS CABARET performances at the Purcell Room, London and at the Aldeburgh and Cheltenham Festivals, as well as at the Concertgebouw in Amsterdam, The Theatre du Châtelet in Paris, Festival d’Ile de France, Fundación Juan March in Madrid, the Louisiana Museum in Denmark and at The Melbourne Recital Centre.
+Her programmes look at serious and not-so-serious composers’ flirtations with cabaret, theatre and jazz.
 With the classic hits of Gershwin, Porter, Weill and Bernstein and art songs by the likes of Barber, Ives, Adès, Bolcolm and Muldowney counterpointed by songs from the Berlin cabarets of the 1920s and 30s.

 With the rise of Nazism and Hitler’s Chancellorship in 1933, many musicians, artists and composers left Germany spreading their influence around the globe.
 Delve into the world of Berlin cabaret and political theatre between 1900-1933 and beyond.
 Songs by Eisler, Spoliansky, Hollaender, Weill, Gershwin and Blitzstein.